 Michael A. Knutson was born to Loren and Margo Knutson in 1970 in San Jose, California and moved to Port Townsend, Washington where his brother, Luke, was born.
 The two siblings grew up adventuring along the coastal beaches, forests and waterways.
-Following a bitter divorce, the brothers were taken to Eureka, California with their mother, returning to Port Townsend each summer to live with their father.
-At age 15, Michael left Eureka alone, joining his aunt and uncle in Warren, Minnesota where he finished high school with the hopes of leaving struggles of a difficult childhood behind.
+The brothers were taken to Eureka, California with their mother, returning to Port Townsend each summer to live with their father.
+At age 15, Michael left Eureka alone, joining his aunt and uncle in Warren, Minnesota where he finished high school.

 In 1989, Knutson attended the University of Washington, studying English Literature and rowing on the crew team.
 He earned a gold medal as a freshman at the West Coast Rowing Championships.
 College life was a turbulent time for the young Knutson, matched in many ways by the upheaval of the local music scene which enraptured the future artist.
 In this time, a close friendship was developed with legendary painter Galen Garwood, who he knew from Port Townsend.
 "Growing up, Galen was the 'famous artist' in town.
 We would stop on our ten-speeds and point as Galen would drive by."
 Lacking any substantial interests, talents or direction and clinging to a job as a doorman at a night club called The Fenix Underground, Knutson left Seattle to join the U.S. Marine Corps.
 Michael confided in a close friend later: "I really didn't want to go into the Marines,...
 I simply needed to find a path for myself.
 The Marines kept a noble quality to themselves, which I admired and I thought I might find, in a way, a truer self with them...
 I had no idea that it would lead to so much time in hotel rooms, experimenting with art supplies, finding the act of artistry and eventually living in D.C."
 It was in a tiny studio atop a garage in Southeast Washington D.C. where the first paintings and poems of Michael A. Knutson would emerge.